Combining Stochastics with Different Types of Technical Crude Indicators

 Example 2: Stochastic System

-Buy Oil Trading Signal Generated using Stochastic System
+Buy Trading Signal Generated using Stochastic System

-Well, the answer is that by looking at the other technical oil indicators such as MACD indicator a trader could have avoided the whip saw, even the MACD technical indicator had not given a cross-over oil signal although it was very close to the zero center line level, at the same time the gradient at which moving averages technical indicators turned was not so sharp as to warrant a decisive oil market oil trend reversal.
-Well the thing is that it's not so obvious when it comes to recognizing oil market whipsaws: it is a skill that takes some time but after some time you can spot whipsaws from a mile away.
+Well, the answer is that by looking at the other technical oil indicators such as MACD indicator a trader could have avoided the whip saw, even the MACD indicator had not given a cross-over signal although it was very close to the zero center line level, at the same time the gradient at which moving averages indicators turned was not so sharp as to warrant a decisive market trend reversal.
+Well the thing is that it's not so obvious when it comes to recognizing market whipsaws: it is a skill that takes some time but after some time you can spot whipsaws from a mile away.